 These two submenus provide level adjustments for the left and right inputs and the absolute peak operating level of the outputs.
 Note that the analog and digital Input and Output levels are affected equally by the settings of the Input and Output Gain controls respectively.
-Choices governing the selection of the input audio source (Analog or AES-3), signal mode (stereo or mono) is also found in these submenus.
+Choices governing the selection of the input audio source (Analog or AES-3), signal mode (stereo or mono) and whether pre-emphasis and de-emphasis is applied are also found on these submenus.
 These are generally "set once and forget" selections or parameters, usually adjusted during installation and then left alone.
 In fact, they are called "System" parameters, and are not saved with a Preset.
 Therefore, you must save them as a System Configuration using the "Save To Card" option in the System submenu.